sammy007/open-ethereum-pool/README.md

 ### Notes

-Unlocking and payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
+* Unlocking and payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
 You can disable that in code.
+Carefully read `docs/PAYOUTS.md`.
-Also, keep in mind that *unlocking and payouts will be stopped in case of any backend or geth failure*.
+* Also, keep in mind that **unlocking and payouts will halt in case of backend or node RPC errors**.
+In that case check everything and restart.
-You must restart module if you see such errors with the word *suspended*; I recommend running unlocker and payouts in a separate processes.
+* You must restart module if you see errors with the word *suspended*.
-Don't run payouts and unlocker as part of mining node.
+* Don't run payouts and unlocker modules as part of mining node.
+Create separate configs for both, launch independently and make sure you have a single instance of each module running.
+* If `poolFeeAddress` is not specified all pool profit will remain on coinbase address.
+If it specified, make sure to periodically send some dust back required for payments.

 ### Credits